-Investments represent Council's shareholdings in Zealand Local Government Insurance Corporation Limited and BoP LASS Limited and are held at cost.
+Investments represent Council's shareholdings in Zealand Local Government Insurance New Corporation Limited and BoP LASS Limited and are held at cost.
 Council classifies its financial assets into four categories: financial assets at fair value through profit or loss, held-to-maturity investments, loans and receivables and financial assets at fair value through equity.
-The classification depends on the purpose for which the investments were Management determines acquired. the classifications of Council's investments at initial recognition and re-evaluates this designation at every reporting date.
+The classification depends on the purpose for which the investments were acquired.
+Management determines the classifications of Council's investments at initial recognition and re-evaluates this designation at every reporting date.

-Impairment of financial assets
+Impairment of Financial Assets